antmicro/kenning/README.rst

 * If server provides any statistics, it sends the ``OK`` message with the data,
 * The same process applies to the rest of input samples.

-The way of determining the message type and sending data between the server and the client depends on the implementation of the ``edge_ai_tester.core.runtimeprotocol.RuntimeProtocol`` class.
+The way of determining the message type and sending data between the server and the client depends on the implementation of the ``kenning.core.runtimeprotocol.RuntimeProtocol`` class.
-The implementation of running inference on the given target is implemented in the ``edge_ai_tester.core.runtime.Runtime`` class.
+The implementation of running inference on the given target is implemented in the ``kenning.core.runtime.Runtime`` class.

-The ``edge_ai_tester.core.runtimeprotocol.RuntimeProtocol`` classes
+The ``kenning.core.runtimeprotocol.RuntimeProtocol`` classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``RuntimeProtocol`` class conducts the communication between the client (host) and the server (target).